etijskens/et-micc/tutorials/TUTORIAL-1.rst

     [INFO]           ] done.
     > cd ET-dot

+As the output shows the module name is converted from the project name and made compliant with the `PEP8 module naming rules <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_:
-Next, we create a virtual environment for the project and activate it:
+*et_dot*.
+Next, we create a virtual environment for the project with all the standard micc_
+dependencies:

 .. code-block:: bash